 - 9.4.1 A licensee may conduct promotional activities in the licensed premises with the following conditions: - a) Free liquor may not be awarded as a prize in a Class A licensed premises. - b) A sealed bottle of liquor may be awarded as a prize on a Class D licensed premises, for off premises consumption. - c) The purchase or consumption of liquor cannot be required in order to participate in a competition, contest, draw, giveaway or similar promotion, and participants must be told that there is no such requirement. - d) Participants may be required to be present at the time of a draw in order to receive a prize.
-However, the time, date and place of the draw must be clearly displayed on the premises. - 9.4.2 A liquor manufacturer/agency may donate liquor or merchandise and/or conduct free tastings for a bona fide charitable fundraising event or activity on a licensed premises, with the following conditions: - a) the liquor manufacturer/agency and licensee must have a written Buy/Sell agreement (see Section 9.3); - b) all liquor purchased must be from a Class D licensee or otherwise approved by AGLC; - c) charitable receipts cannot be issued; - d) all profits from the event or activity must be turned over to the charity; and - e) all liquor tastings must comply with the Liquor Tasting policy of this handbook (Section 9.5).
+However, the time, date and place of the draw must be clearly displayed on the premises. - 9.4.2 A liquor manufacturer/agency may donate liquor or merchandise and/or conduct free tastings for a bona fide charitable fundraising event or activity on a licensed premises, with the following conditions: - the liquor manufacturer/agency and licensee must have a written Buy/Sell agreement (see Section 9.3); - b) all liquor purchased must be from a Class D licensee or otherwise approved by AGLC; - c) charitable receipts cannot be issued; and - d) all profits from the event or activity must be turned over to the charity; - e) (Deleted Dec.
+2020)